dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/weblistener.md

 ![Weblistener communicates directly with the Internet](weblistener/_static/weblistener-to-internet.png)

 Because it's built on Http.Sys, WebListener doesn't require a reverse proxy server for protection against attacks.
 Http.Sys is mature technology that protects against many kinds of attacks and provides the robustness, security, and scalability of a full-featured web server.
 IIS itself runs as an HTTP listener on top of Http.Sys.

 WebListener is also a good choice for internal deployments when you need one of the features it offers that you can't get by using Kestrel.

 ![Weblistener communicates directly with your internal network](weblistener/_static/weblistener-to-internal.png)

+## Kernel mode authentication with Kerberos

+WebListener delegates to kernel mode authentication with the Kerberos authentication protocol.
+User mode authentication isn't supported with Kerberos and WebListener.
+The machine account must be used to decrypt the Kerberos token/ticket that's obtained from Active Directory and forwarded by the client to the server to authenticate the user.
+Register the Service Principal Name (SPN) for the host, not the user of the app.

 ## How to use WebListener